rjsaidi/Welcome-to-DATA-110/README.md

 8. Hadly Wickham's "how to" text for Data Analysts is R for Data Science 2e: https://r4ds.hadley.nz/

 ## Unit 1 - Intro to Data Visualization
+This is our introduction to data visualization.
+Let's get started!

 - Use these notes to get started:     [**Unit 1 Notes - Intro to Data Visualization and R Studio**](./Data110_unit1.pdf)
 - Here is your first Quarto document.
 You will learn how to create bar charts using the pre-built Diamonds dataset:
      - [Bar Charts with Diamonds Dataset](./bar_charts_with_diamonds.qmd)